 “All of ‘em?” the younger one asked.

 “’Fraid so.”
 The older one pointed to the grizzled she-cat, a cage away from where Bramble had curled up into a large grey ball.
 “That ol’ girl is sick.
 If one gets sick, they all get sick.
 Can’t be helped.”
 The caregiver took a final drag on his cigarette before tossing it to the floor.
 “C’mon.
-They can wait till after our lunch.”
+We'll give them till after our lunch.”

 A popping sound preceded a small flash of light.